Âé¶¹´«Ã½IOS

 Overview

-Âé¶¹´«Ã½IOS is excited to offer a semester-long, paid, remote program as part of our efforts to educate and empower students on American college and university campuses.
-This opportunity gives current undergraduates the opportunity to collaborate with Âé¶¹´«Ã½IOS in defending civil liberties on campuses across the country, while also working with our staff to create and build a personal project to promote Âé¶¹´«Ã½IOS’s mission on their own campuses.
+Âé¶¹´«Ã½IOS is excited to offer a year-long, paid, remote program as part of our efforts to educate and empower students on American college and university campuses.
+This opportunity gives current undergraduates the chance to collaborate with Âé¶¹´«Ã½IOS in defending civil liberties across the country, while also developing a personal project to promote Âé¶¹´«Ã½IOS’s mission on their own campuses.

-This experience is remote.
-The 2024 fall semester program will begin on September 16 and run remotely until December 16, 2024.
-Campus Scholars will receive a stipend of $1,500 upon completion of the program and their project in December.
-Campus Scholars will be required to attend the Âé¶¹´«Ã½IOS Student Development Summit October 17-19, 2024.
+The experience is fully remote.
+The 2025–2026 program will begin on October 6, 2025, and will run through May 1, 2026.
+Campus Scholars will receive a $2,000 stipend upon successful completion of the program and their project.
+Scholars are also required to attend the Âé¶¹´«Ã½IOS Student Development Summit in early 2026.

 Qualifications and Responsibilities

-Âé¶¹´«Ã½IOS is looking for intelligent and energetic undergraduates attending colleges and universities in the United States who are looking to engage in free speech activism on their campuses.
-Ideal candidates are responsible, focused, and organized; have a passion for civil liberties; and have a history of taking action in support of causes they believe in.
-All Campus Scholars are expected to demonstrate excellent research, writing, and communication skills.
+Âé¶¹´«Ã½IOS is seeking intelligent and energetic undergraduate students attending U.S.-based colleges or universities who are passionate about free speech and civil liberties.
+Ideal candidates are responsible, organized, and self-motivated, with a demonstrated interest in advocacy and a history of taking action for causes they believe in.
+Strong research, writing, and communication skills are essential.

 Âé¶¹´«Ã½IOS Campus Scholars will:

-• Create, draft, and complete a personal project congruent with Âé¶¹´«Ã½IOS’s mission, and funded through a Âé¶¹´«Ã½IOS grant, over the course of one semester.
-Examples of a personal project could include:
+• Design and complete a personal project aligned with Âé¶¹´«Ã½IOS’s mission, funded through a Âé¶¹´«Ã½IOS grant, over the course of one semester

-• Host a free speech conference on campus
+• Hosting a free speech conference on campus

-• Or, something that we haven’t thought of!
-(See past project examples here.)
+• Or something entirely new!
+(See past project examples here)

-• Recommend fellow peers to Âé¶¹´«Ã½IOS events, our Summer Internship program, and the Campus Scholars Program
+• Recommend peers to Âé¶¹´«Ã½IOS events, our Summer Internship Program, and the Campus Scholars Program

 Application Procedures

-The fall semester application process closes on Friday, September 6 at 11:59 p.m.
-(ET).
-Applications will be considered on a rolling basis.
+The fall semester application deadline is Friday, September 20, 2025, at 11:59 p.m.
+ET.
+Applications will be reviewed on a rolling basis.
+Due to the program’s competitive nature, early applications are strongly encouraged.

 FAQs